Compliance officers are responsible for helping the organisation they work for adhere to relevant external statutory and regulatory requirements

 Working hours

-Working hours are typically 8.30am to 5.30pm.
-While compliance is not revenue-generating, you'll often find yourself working on business-critical projects, often with little notice.
-Generally though, you'll enjoy a good work/life balance compared with other professional services jobs.
+Working hours are typically Monday to Friday, 37.5 hours a week.
+Although compliance is not directly revenue-generating, you'll be working on business-critical projects, often at short notice.
+Generally, though, you'll enjoy a good work/life balance compared with some other professional services jobs.

 What to expect